simonmoseley/THM-Writeups/pickleRick/Pickle_Rick_WriteUp.md

 I assume now the 3rd and final flag is in the machines root folder.
 Typically I would try to get a shell on the machine but since we can execute commands here, lets see what we can do here first.

-Since I am logged in as the www-data user.
-I check to see what permissions they have using *sudo -l*
+Since it is the www-data user interacting with the server.
+I check to see what permissions www-data has using *sudo -l* command.